American Trees Are Moving West, and No One Knows Why

 These results, among the first to use empirical data to look at how climate change is shaping eastern forests, were published in Science Advances on Wednesday.

 Trees, of course, don’t move themselves.
 But their populations can shift over time, and saplings can expand into a new region while older growth dies in another.
-The research team compared a tree population to a line full of standing people running from Atlanta to Indianapolis: Even if everyone in the line stood still, if you added new people to the end of the line in Indiana and asked others in Georgia to leave, then the center of the line would move nonetheless.
+The research team compared a tree population to a line of people stretching from Atlanta to Indianapolis: Even if everyone in the line stood still, if you added new people to the end of the line in Indiana and asked others in Georgia to leave, then the center of the line would move nonetheless.

 The results are fascinating in part because they don’t immediately make sense.
-But he has a hypothesis: While climate change has elevated temperatures across the eastern United States, it has significantly altered rainfall totals.
+But the team has a hypothesis: While climate change has elevated temperatures across the eastern United States, it has significantly altered rainfall totals.
 The northeast has gotten a little more rain since 1980 than it did during the proceeding century, while the southeast has gotten much less rain.
 The Great Plains, especially in Oklahoma and Kansas, get much more than historically normal.

 “Different species are responding to climate change differently.
 Most of the broad-leaf species—deciduous trees—are following moisture moving westward.
 The evergreen trees—the needle species—are primarily moving northward,” said Songlin Fei, a professor of forestry at Purdue University and one of the authors of the study.